vikas8561/CGxSU_Semester_1/UI_UX_Figma/Notes/Unit 2/03-icons-and-imagery.md

 - Visuals resonate most when they **reflect users’ culture and context**.
 - Example:
   - Using the **₹ rupee symbol** instead of `$` builds trust in financial transactions.
 - Locally relevant imagery boosts **user adoption and loyalty** in small towns.

-### **Final Thought**
-By prioritizing **intuitive, usable, accessible, and culturally relevant visuals**, designers can bridge the gap between digital products and real-world user expectations — ensuring that even small-town Indian users on budget devices enjoy a **seamless, engaging, and relatable experience**.

 ## **Examples**